World Languages

 NCAA

-Prerequisite(s): Satisfactory completion of Spanish I
+Prerequisite(s): Satisfactory completion of Spanish IA

-This course briefly reviews the grammar of Spanish I and introduces additional major points of grammar.
+This course briefly reviews the grammar of Spanish IA and introduces additional major points of grammar.
 Additional practice and emphasis are given to reading, writing, speaking, and listening.
 The main goal is to encourage the student to attain a measurable degree of communicative competency and proficiency in each of the four language skills through a combination of traditional and oral-aural techniques, and culture is presented through the use of technology-enhanced multimedia technology.
 The expectation is that the communication in the classroom (teacher-student and/or student-student) takes place primarily in Spanish.

 1 Credit 1.01 Weight